Azure/azure-sdk/docs/android/design.md

 #### Client options

-Client constructors, and some client methods, accept options to customize the client or to customize how the method will be executed.
+Client constructors and client methods must accept options to customize the client or to customize how the method will be executed.

-{% include requirement/MUST id="android-options-object" %} provide an immutable class named with the suffix `Options` to allow for customization of the client / method call.
-This class should have a constructor that accepts all possible options for the client / method call as optional parameters.
+{% include requirement/MUST id="android-options-object" %} provide an immutable class named with the suffix `Options` to allow for customization of each client or method call.

 {% include requirement/MUST id="android-options-classes-extend" %} make `Options` objects extend from Azure Core's `ClientOptions` for clients and `RequestOptions` for method calls.

+{% include requirement/MUST id="android-options-parameter-required" %} accept all arguments required to construct a client or execute a method call as individual parameters to the client constructor or method.
+An argument is considered required if the library author deems it to be essential to the developer experience of the client API, regardless of whether the argument is flagged as required in the service's API spec.

-{% include requirement/MUST id="android-options-parameter" %} accept an `Options` object as a single parameter named `options` in the client constructor or method signature, rather than accepting individual options as separate parameters.
+{% include requirement/MUST id="android-options-parameter-optional" %} include an overload of each constructor or method that accepts an `Options` object as the final parameter named `options`.
+The `Options` object must contain all optional arguments to the constructor or method call, do not expose individual optional arguments as separate parameters to the constructor or method.

 {% include requirement/MUST id="android-options-types" %} use rich types where possible for options.
 For example, use the `Date` type for dates.
 When not possible, name the option with a suffix to express the expected type.
 If the expected type is a unit, the suffix should follow the format `In<Unit>`.
 Unit should be `ms` for milliseconds, and otherwise the name of the unit.
 Examples include `timeoutInMs` and `delayInSeconds`.